 Detailed topographic information was not available at the time of this report.
-Based on elevations obtained from Google Earth and visual observations made at the time of the subsurface investigation, the overall site slopes downward to the east at a gradient of less than $1\pm$ percent.
-The ground surface is generally uneven to due previous tilling activities.
+Based on elevations obtained from Google Earth, and visual observations made at the time of the subsurface investigation, the overall site topography is generally flat.

 3.2 Proposed Development